2dpodcast/moneymonitor-flutter/README.md

 ### Build Instructions

+If you just want to try the app on your device then head to the [releases](https://github.com/AnushanLingam/moneymonitor-flutter/releases/tag/0.1.0) tab to download an APK for your android device.

+The following instructions are for working with the source code.
+They require you to setup a new firebase project with realtime database and authentication as well as the use of cloud functions.

 #### Requirements
 * Requires the Flutter SDK to be installed as well as the android SDK tools.
 Instructions on how to setup your device for flutter development can be found at the [official flutter install guide](https://flutter.dev/docs/get-started/install)

 * You will need to setup your own firebase realtime database and app from the firebase console to develop the app.
 Instructions on how to do this are available when creating a new project on the firebase site.
 Once setup grab the `google-services.json` file from the console and place it in `android/app` directory.
-(Instructions for IOS available in the firebase documentation)
+(Instructions for IOS available in the firebase documentation).
+You will then have to deploy [these](https://github.com/AnushanLingam/moneymonitor-cloudfunctions) cloud functions to handle initialisation of new users and deletion of users.
+Deployment instructions for cloud functions are also available in the firebase console.

 1) Clone repository to your device and navigate to the newly cloned folder.
 2) Open a terminal window at the root of the cloned folder and run `flutter pub get` to download all dependencies